-The "lipstick index" is back, Bloomberg declared earlier this year.
+The "lipstick index" is back, Bloomberg declared last year.
 The term, which was coined by Leonard Lauder - then-chairman of Estee Lauder - during the 2001 recession, in response to the share rise in lipstick sales, "indicating that women facing an uncertain environment turn to beauty products as an affordable indulgence while they cut back on more-expensive items," such as Gucci handbags or Chanel suits.

 Not all hope is lost for high fashion brands, however.
 While wealthy consumers may not be shelling out for garments and accessories in as carefree a manner as they have in the past, they are demanding premium beauty goods with increasing frequency.
 For brands like Chanel, Louis Vuitton, and L’Oreal (whose shares soared early this month, the most in almost seven months after revenue beat analysts’ estimates on rising demand for the cosmetic maker’s high-end brands in North America) and Lancome, of course, this is a welcome phenomenon.

 Premium or prestige beauty, as distinct from mass market beauty, includes makeup, fragrances and skin care products that “tend to be fancier than what you find at the drugstore,” according to the Wall Street Journal.
 Another difference between the two categories?
 Growth.